 While your teeth are held in place by bone and other soft tissues, periodontal disease can cause bone and these tissues to deteriorate.
 Using regenerative procedures your dentist can stimulate the growth of new tissues.
 By healing the bone in the affected area, the gums are given the space and time they need to grow back and are able to support teeth in a more stable way.
 Getting this tissue to regrow will also extend the life of the affected tooth, so that an extraction and implant are not needed.
+This technique is a great way to repair periodontal damages caused to the teeth.
+It gives more support and stability to the structure.
+However, you can avoid this situation and have healthy dental conditions by visiting your dentist at least twice a year and maintaining your regular oral hygiene.

 Stronger tooth support